la2050/archive/_projects/2015/connecting-to-los-angeles-arts-culture-entertainment.md

   exhibitions, education, music and theater by promoting visual and performing arts, providing a cultural hub for our community and enriching the lives of artists and others.
-'In one to three sentences, please describe your proposal.': >- Incorporating the arts into our lives has become a panacea to the stresses of every-day life and LAACE will give Angelenos an easier and more comprehensive way to access the arts in LA.
-By identifying businesses, venues, organizations and individuals connected to the arts, we can offer residents of LA, as well as tourists a web portal which targets arts, culture & entertainment.
-Our website will also become a resource point for business-to-business data and offer a new Metro LAACE Art discount Where will you be working?:
+Where will you be working?:
   - San Fernando Valley
   - >-